 All people (adults, teens and children) other than your ONE FREE Personal Assistant must have a valid ticket to enter the festival including the person with a disability.
 The name listed as your Personal Assistant can also change and you do not need to let us know in advance.

-If you are camping in the Accessible Campsite, please enter through Green Gate and follow signs for Accessible Camping.
+If you are camping in the Accessible Campsite, please enter through White Gate and follow signs for Accessible Camping.
 Only vehicles with a blue badge can park in the Accessible Campsite area, if there is available space and if your tent and car fit in the 7m x 5m pitch size.
 If you do not fit in this space, you will be asked to park in the Accessible Carpark located just next to the Accessible Campsite.

 ON SITE TEAM